 Engagement Portrait – Within 1-3 Months After Booking

-If you've chosen to do an engagement portrait session, this is usually done soon after booking, as these images are often needed for save-the-date cards.
+If you've chosen to do an engagement portrait session, this is usually done pretty soon after booking, as these images are often needed for save-the-date cards.
 There are a few variables that can affect this timing though.
-First is weather, particularly if you've booked in June or July.
-While we can certainly do a portrait session in the Summer, it's best to wait for the milder and less humid weather of late September or October if possible.
-Likewise, if you've booked in March, April or May, you should try very hard to schedule the portrait as soon as possible, to take advantage of these more comfortable months.
+First is weather, particularly if you've booked in late Spring or early Summer.
+While we can certainly do a portrait session in the Summer, it's best to wait for the milder and less humid weather of late September or October if possible (if a Summer engagement portrait is the only option, consider doing an early morning session).
+Likewise, if you've booked around February, March, or April, you should try very hard to schedule the portrait as soon as possible, to take advantage of these more comfortable months.

 Another factor, specifically for couples having destination weddings in New Orleans, is that it's often convenient to schedule the portrait to coincide with a wedding-planning trip to the city (to visit with florists, bakeries, attend venue food tastings, etc.).
-If this is the case, please let me know before you have solidified your travel plans, just to be sure I have availability during your visit.
+Some brides also do their hair and makeup trial at this point.
+If this is the case, please let me know before you have solidified your travel plans, just to be sure I have availability during this time.

 Bridal Portrait – 1-2 Months Before Wedding

 The biggest determining factor for the bridal portrait session is, of course, when the dress alterations will be completed.
-But if you are planning to have a framed enlargement of a photograph from the session on display at the reception, you need about a month to allow for the images to be edited, the print ordered, and to have it framed at the shop of your choice.
+But if you are planning to have a framed enlargement of a photograph from the session on display at the reception, you need about a month to allow for the images to be edited, ordering the print (from me or elsewhere), and having it framed at the shop of your choice.

 Wedding Detail Worksheet – 1-2 Months Before Wedding

-A few months before the wedding, I'll send you a link to a form you can fill out online, with various pieces of information about your event that will be helpful to me.
-At about that two-month point, you'll likely have most of these details nailed down, but you don't have to finish this form all in one sitting, as you are free to return to it as many times as needed (up to the day before the wedding) to add missing information or provide updates.
+A month or two before the wedding, I'll send you a link to a form you can fill out online, with various pieces of information about your event that will be helpful to me.
+At about that two-month point, you'll hopefully have most of these details and the timing of the day nailed down, but you don't necessarily have to finish this form all in one sitting, as you are free to return to it as many times as needed (up to the day before the wedding) to add missing information or provide updates.

-Of course, you are free to call or email at any time before or after this.
-Sometimes there are questions or concerns that need to be discussed in a conversation, so don't hesitate to contact me .
+Of course, you are also free to call or email at any time before or after this.
+Sometimes there are questions or concerns that need to be discussed in a conversation, so don't hesitate to contact me.